requiremind/requiremind.github.io/source/_posts/2013-07-06-improve-your-workflow-with-git-flow.md

 In a few words, you have a master branch containing the production code, then you have a develop branch that allows you to create different features from it.
 When a feature is done, you merge it back onto the develop branch.
 When a set of features are closed, you can then create a release branch to be sure that everything is ok and finally, merge it into master.

 If you really understand this model then everything will be easier and maintenable over the time on your projects.
-The only problem remaining is that you can easily made mistakes by using `git` and these mistakes can break the worflow.
+The only problem remaining is that you can easily made mistakes by using `git` and these mistakes can break the workflow.

 ### Git Flow to the rescue!